greg-raven/Uncommon-Sense/_posts/2010-10-28-drug-laws-and-the-loss-of-freedom.md

 ---
-title: 'Drug laws and the loss of freedom'
+title: "Drug laws and the loss of freedom"
 layout: post
 categories:
 - liberty